MSkalai1998/bhuvithedataguy.github.io/_posts/2020-06-12-redshift-do-not-compress-sort-key-column.md

 ## Real world Example:

 - Think a table with 30 rows.
 2 columns (ID and comments)
 - The ID column is compressed.
-After compression the size is 800KB.
+After compression lets say the size is 800KB.
 So all the 30 rows will fit it single block.
 - Now the comments column data is pretty large and even after applying the compression the size is 2.8MB.
 So it consumed 3 blocks.

 ![/assets/redshift-do-not-compress-sort-key-column/redshift-do-not-compress-sort-key-column3.png](/assets/redshift-do-not-compress-sort-key-column/redshift-do-not-compress-sort-key-column3.png)